List of mayors of Lane Cove

 This is a list of mayors of the Council of the Municipality of Lane Cove, a local government area in the north shore region of Sydney, New South Wales, Australia.
-The Council was first incorporated on 11 February 1895.
-From inception until 2017, the Mayor was elected annually by the elected councillors.
-Since 2017, the Mayor is elected for a two-year term, with the Deputy Mayor for one year, by the Councillors at the first meeting of the Council.
-The Mayor of Lane Cove Council since 10 January 2022 is Cr.
-Andrew Zbik, the first mayor of Lane Cove representing the Australian Labor Party.
-The Mayor is assisted in their work by a Deputy Mayor, who is elected on an annual basis by the elected Councillors.
+The council was first incorporated on 11 February 1895.
+From inception until 2017, the mayor was elected annually by the elected councillors.
+Since 2017, the Mayor is elected for a two-year term, with the deputy mayor for one year, by the councillors at the first meeting of the council.
+The mayor of Lane Cove Council since 21 September 2023 is Councillor Scott Bennison, a councillor from the Liberal Party of Australia.
+The mayor is assisted in their work by a Deputy Mayor, who is elected on an annual basis by the elected councillors.

 Mayors

-The following individuals have served as Mayor of the Council of the Municipality of Lane Cove, or any of its predecessor titles:
+The following individuals have served as Mayor of the Council of the Municipality of Lane Cove: